lancs-gridpp/gridmon/README.md

 Python/Bash sources and executables are then installed in `/usr/local/share/gridmon/`:

-- `static-metrics` &ndash; Run as a cronjob, this generates a file holding Prometheus metrics describing static intent, and bungs in some ping times just for the sake of high coupling and low cohesion.
+- `static-metrics` (deprecated; use `ip-statics-exporter` instead) &ndash; Run as a cronjob, this generates a file holding Prometheus metrics describing static intent, and bungs in some ping times just for the sake of high coupling and low cohesion.
+- `ip-statics-exporter` &ndash; Run continuously, this reads a YAML file describing static intent, and writes it in to Prometheus, along with ping times.
 - `xrootd-stats` &ndash; Run continuously, this receives UDP summaries from XRootD's `xrd.monitor` setting, and serves or pushes them to Prometheus.
 - `perfsonar-stats` &ndash; Run continuously, this polls a perfSONAR endpoint for measurements, and serves them to Prometheus.
   This is a bit flakey at the moment, and suspected of driving Prometheus nuts, so use with caution.